rajesh17mca/MicroMeterDemo/README.md

-This will run on 8443 port
+This will run on the 8443 port

 -> Acuarator metrics
 [http://localhost:8443/actuator](http://localhost:8443/actuator)